mudkipme/raindrop-backup/README.md

 Raindrop Backup Tool
 ====================

-A simple script for backup bookmarks and permanent copies from Raindrop.
+A simple script to backup bookmarks and permanent copies from Raindrop.

 ## Usage